Last Updated on September 22, 2021

 Safe Types of Foie Gras When Pregnant

-In case you’re disappointed by how much is off the menu when it comes to foie gras, there is ONE type that is safe to eat in pregnancy.
+Otherwise, there is ONE type that is safer to eat in pregnancy.
 This is Foie Gras en conserve, or preserved foie gras.

 Preserved foie gras is easy to spot because usually, it won’t be in a fridge.
 If you’re buying it online, it shouldn’t be ‘perishable’.